-The Company's primary investing activity is the acquisition of exploration and evaluation assets.
-During the year, the Company used cash of \$2,779,828 (2013 - \$30,005) to investigate acquisitions and evaluate its exploration and evaluation assets and purchase equipment.
+The Company's primary investing activity is its expenditures on exploration and evaluation assets.
+During the current quarter, the Company used cash of \$1,492,505 (2013 - \$1,016,431) to investigate acquisitions, evaluate its exploration assets and purchase equipment.